 The "Gun Press"

 A survey of many recent magazine articles shows a real lack of editorial depth and information.
 Even reloading manuals are written as though for a 6-year old.
 (Now "beginner's" manuals are just fine, it's just that everything seems to be written for the 4th grade level shooter.)
 Not to mention, many manuals perpetuate long standing myths as well as incorrect information.
+(And don't get me started on the pages and pages of warnings that you risk the end of the universe by doing anything.)

 A review of current articles compared to those written in the 50s and through the 80s shows a lack of both technical depth and accuracy that used to be taken for granted.
 Not to mention that a lot of already published and well researched information has simply been forgotten.
 Publications and their articles seem, for the most part, to be driven by advertiser's funding rather than a quest for accurate knowledge and its sharing.
 Just about every product review indicates that the new item in question is "the very best," but real data on test conditions and their results are mysteriously missing or lacking key data.
 Meaningless or unsubstantiated claims are given for ammunition or firearms performance, and the unproven personal opinions of writers are stated as fact--even when the truth is known to be different.
 In addition, have you noticed the distinct lack of detailed gunsmithing and real reloading articles? ( Can you spell lawyerphobia?)